SuperTux/supertux/README.md

 Both keyboards and joysticks/gamepads are supported.
 You can change the controls via the Options menu.
-Basically, the only keys you will need to use in-game are to do the following actions: jump, duck, right, left, power and 'P' to pause/unpause the game.
+Basically, the only keys you will need to use in-game are to do the following actions: jump, duck, right, left, action and 'P' to pause/unpause the game.
 There isn't much to tell about the first few, but the "action" key allows you to pick up objects and use any powerup you got.
-For instance, with the fire flower, you can shoot bullets (note that this is the only power currently implemented).
+For instance, with the fire flower, you can shoot fireballs, or with the ice flower fire ice pellets.

 Other useful keys include the Esc key, which is used to go to the menu or to go up a level in the menu.
 The menu can be navigated using the